adithya-s-edstem/bash-things/README.md

   ```

 - ### chk
-  `chk` is an alias for `git checkout -b 'branch'` with checks for existing and current branches.

-  If a branch already exists, `chk` won't fail like `git checkout -b` does, instead it'll switch to the existing branch.
+  `chk` is an alias for `git checkout -b 'branch'` with checks for existing and current branches.If a branch already exists, `chk` won't fail like `git checkout -b` does, instead it'll switch to the existing branch.

   **Usage**